regie28/regie28/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi+there,+How+are+you?)](https://git.io/typing-svg)

-I'm Reginald Bartiana, A Web Developer from  Cebu 🇵🇭   currently learning a P.E.R.N Stack.
+I'm Reginald Bartiana, A Web Developer from  Cebu 🇵🇭  open for collaboration with any Projects.

 ________________________________________________________________________________________________________________________
 👋 A quick introduction

 * 👋 Hi, I’m Reginald Bartiana @regie28
-* 💻 I’m interested in Web Development
+* 💻 I’m interested in Mobile Development
-* 🌱 I’m currently learning TypeScript
+* 🌱 I’m currently learning Flutter
 * 💼 I'm open to freelancing projects.

 _________________________________________________________________________________________________________________________